Prabhatk-95/RAG_BASED_AI_AGENT_FOR_HEALTHCARE/README.md

 ## Project Overview

 This project aims to build a healthcare chatbot using Retrieval-Augmented Generation (RAG) techniques.
-The chatbot utilizes a combination of LangChain, Groq, ChromaDB, and Streamlit to provide intelligent and context-aware answers based on the given medical data.
+The chatbot utilizes a combination of LangChain, Groq, ChromaDB, Pinecone, and Streamlit to provide intelligent and context-aware answers based on the given medical data.
 Users can interact with the bot by uploading PDFs, entering URLs, or using default pre-uploaded data.

 ### Technologies Used:
 - **LangChain**: A framework to work with language models and handle tasks like document loading, embedding, and text splitting.
 - **Groq**: A high-performance model for fast inference.
 - **ChromaDB**: A vector database used for storing and searching document embeddings.
+- **Pinecone**: A vector search service used for efficient document retrieval.
 - **Streamlit**: A web framework for creating interactive web applications.
 - **Python**: The programming language used to implement the project.